 Countless roof terraces around the city centre allow you to enjoy the panorama while you’re eating.
 This includes the terrace at Le Buffet on the roof of Karstadt Oberpollinger, the Blu Spa terrace at the Hotel Bayerischer Hof, the China Roof Terrace at the Hotel Mandarin Oriental, and the Emiko Roof Terrace at the Louis Hotel.
 In the trendy neighbourhoods of Gärtnerplatz and Glockenbachviertel, you can soak up the fabulous views while sipping a delicious cocktail on the roof terraces at the Hotel Deutsche Eiche and Hotel Flushing Meadows.

-Just outside the city centre, the 190-metre-high platform of the Olympic Tower offers a wonderful view over the city to the peaks of the Alps.
+Just outside the city centre, the 190-metre-high platform of the Olympic Tower offers a wonderful view over Munich to the peaks of the Alps.

 Tip: Even the Deutsches Museum offers the chance to get a great view.
 The regular ticket entitles you to enter the roof terrace of the in-house planetarium.